 Our Analysis and Test Results

 The Kialoa Insanity Adjustable Fiberglass is a fantastic paddle.
 Its shaft is light and comfortable to grip, and it features a durable impact resistant Fiberglass Fibrlite blade.
 These blades are created using recycled material.

 It was the easiest of all of the paddles to pull through the water, and some testers felt less fatigued at the end of the day.
-This model has a one-piece shaft and does not break down for travel.
+This model has a two-piece shaft and does not break down for travel.
 The Insanity is a lightweight, high-performance paddle that allowed our testers to make quick and decisive movements while on the water.

 We tested the Insanity with a size small blade, which is a teardrop shape that measures 83 square inches.
 It has a versatile 10-degree blade to shaft offset, which works for a range of SUP styles and weighs 1.56 pounds (25 ounces).
 It has a strong and light blade made of Fiberglass Fibrlite which improves impact resistance.
 This paddle was the favorite among river surfers because of the durable blade material and shape.
 (One tester even ended up buying the test paddle.)
-It's also eco-friendly and is one of the only high-performance blades that includes recycled materials in production.
+It's also eco-friendly and is one of the only high-performance blades that include recycled materials in production.

 Unfortunately, the handle isn't very comfortable.
 Although it's made of a nice, almost soft material, the bottom half is molded ridges that start to irritate your hands after paddling for a while.
 We're not sure if this design is supposed to increase grip or decrease weight, but we found the solid design of the handles on the other paddles more comfortable.

 Ease of Adjustment